This high-school physics demonstration will take students from a

 These parametric equations form a 2-dimensional curve which the sand will trance out as the pendulum swings.
 The period, T, for each planar swing is, , where g is the gravitational constant, and l is the radius of rotation of the swing (the string length for the pendulum in Figure 1).
 The angular frequency is then , and so we see that for a simple pendulum hanging from a single string (as in Figure 1) the period/frequency must be the same for motion in both the x and y directions.
 This restricts the shapes the sand can trace out to being ellipses.

 Now, the pendulum in this demonstration is the pendulum in Figure 2, which does not have the same radius of rotation for swings in the x plan as in the y plane.
-For swings in the x-direction the radius of rotation, lin Figure 2, is the length of the bottom string, from the bob to the intersection of the Y shaped structure.
+For swings in the x-direction the radius of rotation, lx in Figure 2, is the length of the bottom string, from the bob to the intersection of the Y shaped structure.
 On the other hand, when the pendulum is swung in the y-direction, the radius of rotation, ly in Figure 2, is the vertical distance from the bob to the top of the Y, or the bar from which the pendulum is hung.
 Thus, this pendulum can have different periods and angular frequencies in the two directions and so, depending on the exact period in each direction, it can make a whole set of looped figures called Lissajous figures after the 19th century French physicist Jules Lissajous.
 The Lissajous table (Figure 3) shows how the shapes change based on the ratio of and , the angular frequencies in the x and y directions respectively.

 Lesson Overview